Dongala Mutha: Development

-Normally a film takes between 2-6 to shoot, and more than 150 to 200 crew members will be working on it.
-However, the unique thing about this film is that this 2 hour long feature film was completed in just 5 days from start to finish, with a crew of just 5 people including Ram Gopal Varma.
+Normally, a film takes between 2-6 months to shoot, and more than 150 to 200 crew members will be working on it.
+However, the unique thing about this film is that this 90-minute-long feature film was completed in just 5 days from start to finish, with a crew of just 5 people, including Ram Gopal Varma.
 No one in this film was paid.
 It was made only with those actors and technicians who were excited to be a part of the project.
-All the people who were working for the film were only be paid after the release, if and only if the film would make profits and those payments would be in accordance with their individual value additions.
+All the people who were working for the film would only be paid after the release, if and only if the film made profits, and those payments would be in accordance with their individual value additions.

 There was no generator, no lights, no equipment of any sort, including jibs, trolleys, etc., as the entire film was shot hand-held and in natural light.
 The pilot track for the sound was recorded by the cameras themselves.